ttarnok/instrument-swap-api/README.md

 # instrument-swap-api

-A backend service which implements the necessary endpoints for a frontend that provides functionality for musicians to swap each other's instruments.\
+A backend service which implements the necessary endpoints for a frontend that provides functionality for musicians to swap each other's instruments.

 This is a personal project to learn Go by building a hands-on example application.

+The application uses a Postgres database to store data and a Redis database to help JWT token support.

 ## Dependencies